Abd Allah ibn Jahsh: Battles

-Muhammad dispatched ibn Jahsh on the Nakhla Raid in Rajab A.H.
+Muhammad dispatched Abd-Allah on the Nakhla Raid in Rajab A.H.
 2 (October 623), together with seven other Emigrants and six camels.
 Muhammad gave Abd-Allah a letter, with instructions not to read it until he had travelled for two days, but then to follow its instructions without putting pressure on his companions.
 After Abd-Allah had proceeded for two days, he duly opened the letter; it told him to proceed until he reached Nakhlah, between Mecca and Ta'if in the Hejazi region, lie in wait for the Quraysh and observe what they were doing.
 When the Quraysh caravan passed through Nakhlah, Abd-Allah urged his companions to attack the merchants despite the fact that it was still the sacred month of Rajab, when fighting was forbidden.
 In the battle, one of the Qurayshi merchants was killed and two others were captured, along with all the merchandise.
 At first Muhammad disapproved Abd-Allah's actions, saying, "I did not instruct you to fight in the sacred month."
 But later he announced a new revelation:

 Later Abd-Allah was among those who fought at the Battle of Badr.

-He also participated in Battle of Uhad.
-And died (Shaheed) in the battle.
+He also participated in Battle of Uhud.
+And died (Shahid) in the battle.